Brad-1999/Used-phone-group-project/README.md

         *   `spiders/`: Includes the spider implementation (`chotot.py`).
         *   `items.py`: Defines the data structure of the scraped data.
         *   `middlewares.py`: Includes the middleware of the Scrapy project
-        *   `pipelines.py`: Defines how to save the scraped data into a file.
+        *   `pipelines.py`: Defines how the scraped data is saved into a file.
         *   `settings.py`: Settings file for the Scrapy project.
 *   **`data/`:**
-    -   Contains the raw scraped data as JSONL file and the processed data in CSV format.
+    -   Contains the raw scraped data in JSONL format and the processed data in CSV format, ready for analysis.
         *   `cleaned_info.csv`: Processed CSV file ready for analysis.
         *   `description.csv`: CSV file containing the descriptions for the ads.
         *  `info.csv`:  Raw data with the info for each ad.
-        * `2024-10-24.jsonl`: Example JSONL file containing the scraped data (19482 records).
+        * `2024-10-24.jsonl`: Example JSONL file containing the raw scraped data (19482 records as of October 24, 2024).
         * Example record:

 ```JSON